Artistry is in the details.

 The pattern adds a stylistic touch unseen in standard production BMW M cars.

-The harder problems begin here: different materials react differently to the embossing process, each will have their own thresholds to burning and damaging the materials.
+The harder problems begin here: different materials react differently - each will have their own thresholds to burning and damaging the materials.
+It's most problematic on embossings as stamping the logo outwards exposes any imperfections.

 Alcantara's synthetic fibers have surface memory: the thin, stretchable material will attempt to regain its original form.
 Natural leather tends to react like human skin - it scars permanently.

-Differing techniques and new layered backing materials were developed per material.
+We had various RECARO stamps machined and begun testing with small scale applications.
+Differing techniques and new layered backing materials were developed per material to lock in the embossings.

 The previously showcased BMW M x KITH de-bossed leather had a repeatable pattern achieved more than likely using larger dies and industrial stamping processes on complete leather hides.

-Our use case is different: we use singular stamps to create logos on varying materials of varying dimensions.
+Our planned use case was different: we sought to emboss singular logos on varying materials of varying dimensions.

 The stamping process was most favourably described as intuitive - or at worst: mediaeval.